DetentionForDefects/detentionfordefects.github.io/index.md

 We are known for:
 * Eating cactus
-* Riding on the backs of rocket powered buffalo
+* Riding on rocket powered buffalo
-* Rocketing through space on a dirtball ship
+* Flying through space on a dirtball ship
 * Mattress tag collages

 With your support we can add music to that list.